occurrent-org/occurrent-org.github.io/pages/docs/docs.md

 ## Commands

 Occurrent doesn't contain a built-in command bus.
 The reason for this is that I'm not convinced that it's needed in a majority of cases :)
-To send "commands" to another service (remotely) one could make a REST API or an RPC invocation instead of using a proprietary command bus.
+To send "commands" to another service (remotely) one could call a REST API or make an RPC invocation instead of using a proprietary command bus.

 But what about internally?
 For example if a service exposes a REST API and upon receiving a request it publishes a command that's somehow picked up and routed to a function in your domain model.
 It's not uncommon to to use a framework in which you define your domain model like this: